-When families are faced with the realisation that their loved one or family member needs care and support, many feel the only option is to move into a care or nursing home.
+When families are faced with the realisation that their loved one or family member needs care and support, many feel the only option is to move them into a care or nursing home.
 Live-in care is fast becoming the preferred choice for those who wish to continue to live in the comfort and familiarity of their own home, whilst receiving the care and support they need to live a fulfilled life.

 Benefits of live-in care

-- One-to-one care and support around the clock – something other long-term care arrangements simply cannot provide.
+One-to-one care and support around the clock – something other long-term care arrangements simply cannot provide.

-- No need to move out of your much-loved home, with all the upset and disruption that brings.
+No need to move out of your much-loved home, with all the upset and disruption that brings.
 The family home can then be kept in the family, instead of being sold to fund care home fees.
 Staying at home means you can keep control of your life, with all your treasured memories and possessions around you.

 Limitations of live-in care

-- You will need to have a spare room for your carers use.
-This private space is essential for the carer to have privacy, complete their care records and rest and recharge to ensure they maintain their wellbeing which is essential to the quality of care provided.
+You will need to have a spare room for your carer’s use.
+This private space is essential for the carer to have privacy, complete their care records and rest and recharge, to ensure they maintain their wellbeing, which is essential to the quality of care provided.
 The room must have a television and internet access.